nj-007/SQLNotes/06-indexing.md

 ## Introduction to Indexing

+--INDEXING--it stores a pointer in memory to the table in disk and thats why fetch is faster

 Hello Everyone

 Till now, in the course, we had been discussing majorly about how to write SQL queries to fetch data we want to fetch.
 While discussing those queries, I also often wrote pseudocode talking about how at a higher level that query might work behind the scenes.